cdf1982/cdf1982.github.io/glancecam/faqs.md

 > There is no automatic sync because there are no cloud services or servers involved: your credentials and informations are only stored locally on your computer.
 Again, a look at the [Privacy Policy](https://cdf1982.com/privacy/glancecam_privacy_policy.html) is well worth your time.<br>
 > Then, there is also the fact that it's possible, and likely, that you'd want different cameras, or a different order in the list, on your home computer and at work, so syncing everything would not be ideal anyway.<br>
 > Not having automatic sync does not mean that you'll need to manually type everything again on every new computer, though: **you can export your cameras in a JSON file and import that file on any computer you want** (be mindful of where you keep that file and with whom you share it, though, as it includes all your credentials including passwords and IP addresses, in a readable format).
+> For your security, importing and exporting your cameras require authentication.
 <a name="recording"></a>

 ---